FAQ

 What is an integrative counsellor?

-An integrative counsellor seeks to work with people from a whole person perspective to improve wellbeing and considers the multiple aspects of the person in treatment.
+An integrative counsellor seeks to work with people from a holistic perspective to improve wellbeing and considers the multiple aspects of the person in treatment.
 Integrative counselling incorporates a variety of evidence-based approaches and interventions and tailors therapy to the individual client and their unique needs, values, and preferences.

 Therapeutic approaches may include: